-- The need to provide a set of policies and guidelines for each investment option to ensure that the Program assets are managed in a competent and professional manner; - The need to provide a set of standards for performance evaluation of each investment option; and - The need to satisfy the fiduciary obligations of the Board of Trustees and of the employer.
+- The desire of the employer to provide its employees with a supplemental retirement and savings vehicle; - The need to provide a broad range of investment alternatives to meet the needs of a diverse workforce: - The need to provide a set of policies and guidelines for each investment option to ensure that the Program assets are managed in a competent and professional manner and that all investments are suitable to the objectives of the investment option; and; - The need to provide a set of standards for performance evaluation of each investment option; and - The need to satisfy the fiduciary obligations of the Board of Trustees and of the employer.

-This IPS shall be reviewed at least annually by the Department's Investment Management Division ("IMD"), with any recommended modifications made to the Board of Trustees' Investment Subcommittee and to the full Board.
+This IPS shall be reviewed at least annually by IMD, with any recommended modifications made to the Board of Trustees' Investment Subcommittee and to the full Board.
 The Board of Trustees may amend this IPS to reflect changes in the capital markets, Program participant objectives, Program participant demographics, legislative and regulatory changes, or other factors relevant to the Program.